FrendsPlatform/Frends.Cobalt/README.md

 | TransferErrors | List of any transfer errors | |
 | OperationsLog | If EnableOperationLog setting was on, this field will contain the logs of file, FTP, etc. operations executed during transfer.
 The log lines will be grouped by time stamp. | { "2016-11-18 08:34:44.60Z": "FILE LIST F:\\cobaltTestFile.txt \nFILE LIST F:\\output_cobaltTestFile.txt...", "2016-11-18 08:34:44.70Z": "FILE EXISTS F:\\cobaltTestFile1.txt: True \nPutFile: Uploading temporary destination file cobalt_6361505488471437865h4itdni.8CO \n...","2016-11-18 08:34:44.80Z": "RestoreSourceFile: Restoring source file from F:\\cobalt_636150548846361630hzickoeu.8CO to the original name cobaltTestFile.txt \n...", ... } |

-## Known issues
+# Known issues
-### Source file operation may overwrite existing files on FTP
+## Source file operation may overwrite existing files on FTP
 When renaming or moving source the source files with SourceOperation with FTP, you should note that existing files may get overwritten.
 At least Microsoft's IIS FTP Server overwrites existing files renaming/moving files, this may happen on other servers as well.

 If you want to store the original source files somewhere, and do not want to use the backup operation, it is recommended to append e.g. the datetime to the moved or renamed file name by using a file name like %DateTime%*

-### Failure in source file operation logs the transfer failed even if the files were transferred
+## Failure in source file operation logs the transfer failed even if the files were transferred
 SourceFileOperations Delete or Nothing are executed only after the actual file transfer has been completed.
 There is a possibility that they will fail (e.g. another file with the original source file name has been created in the directory, so renaming the temporary file back to the original name (option Nothing) will fail).
 This error will be logged as a failed file transfer, even though the file has been transferred to the destination.
 In this case, the logged error description will mention that only the source operation has failed and the file has been transferred.

 If you get these kinds of errors, you should fix the original error, e.g. not writing a new file to the source directory with always the same name.

+# Building
+Source code is not yet available, but we hope to add it soon

+# Contributing
+Contributing is not possible at this time